about us

 Second Vice Chair – Clay Pittman

-Clay is a native of Winston-Salem, North Carolina.
-He became active in Democratic politics in the College Democrats at NC State University, where he met his wife Sarah Pittman (née Parker) .
-Clay has worked in Communications for the North Carolina Democratic Party, and managed the campaign of Ernie Ward for the North Carolina Senate.
-He is particularly passionate about environmental justice and fighting wealth inequality.
+A Winston-Salem native, Clay got his start in Democratic politics with College Democrats at NC State, where he met his wife, Sarah Pittman (née Parker).
+He later worked in Communications for the North Carolina Democratic Party and managed Ernie Ward’s campaign for the North Carolina Senate.
+Passionate about environmental justice and fighting wealth inequality, Clay now practices criminal defense at Parker Law Offices.
+He and Sarah live in Statesville with their son, Miles, and their dog, Beasley.

 Third Vice Chair – Gretchen McLean